Nine Night: National theatre and West End (2018)

-Nine Night had its world premiere production at Dorfman Theatre beginning on 21 April 2018, playing a limited run to 21 May.
-The production transferred to the West End, beginning previews at Trafalgar Studios on 1 December 2018 prior to opening night on 6 December.
-Playwright Natasha Gordon stepped into the role of Lorraine.
-The production played a limited run to 23 February.
+Nine Night had its world premiere production at Dorfman Theatre beginning on 21 April 2018, playing a limited run to 26 May.
+The production was transferred to the West End, beginning previews at Trafalgar Studios on 1 December 2018 prior to opening night on 6 December.
+The production played a limited run to 23 February 2019.
+The transfer to Trafalgar Studios in 2018 made Natasha Gordon the first Black female playwright to have their work staged in the West End.
+The playwright herself also stepped into the role of Lorraine for this production.
+Both the original production and the West End transfer were directed by Roy Alexander Weise.